 Accessions 2011.032, Accession 2012.019, Accession 2015.007, 2025.025 and Accession 2016.001 (All filed with 2011.032)

-Title and Physical Descripition:
+Title and Physical Description:

-Youth Orientation Units, 1972-1994, 60 cm of textual material.
+Youth Orientation Units. – 1972-1994. – 60 cm of textual records.

 The Youth Orientation Units (YOU) was a residential farm work program which dealt creatively with problems and adjustments facing some boys in society.
 Peter Rempel, former pastor of the Lendrum Mennonite Brethren Church, Edmonton, initiated the program.
 It started very small after Peter Rempel bought 160 acres of land near Warburg, Alberta.
 A partnership with Dr. George Loewen made possible the purchase of additional and construction of some appropriate facilities.
-The first client, admitted on a tempoary basis, arrived in 1970.
+The first client, admitted on a temporary basis, arrived in 1970.
 Most of the early clients came from the Alberta Hospital, Oliver [Edmonton], a psychiatric facility.

 The primary object of the program was to use the farm as the instrument whereby troubled boys were taught practical work skills and habits, given a chance to think about life, and gain a better chance to succeed.
 Initially Peter Rempel and George Loewen hoped the program could become self-supporting.
 The costs of time and resources needed to monitor and guide boys, many with serious behavioural, health, attitudinal problems, and little practical work experience, were, however, very high.